Viktor-MP/Viktor-MP/README.md

 - 👋 Hi, I’m @Viktor-MP
-- ✅ Here is a basic chess game https://viktor-mp.github.io/Chess-JS
-      using only JavaScript
 - 🌱 I’m currently learning node.JS and express.JS
+- 📫 How to reach me viktormelikparsadanyan@gmail.com
+- 💞️ I’m looking to collaborate on E-commerce Website, Blog Platform
+- ✅ Here is a basic chess game https://viktor-mp.github.io/Chess-JS using only JavaScript
 - 👀 And trying to make my first fool stack application.
-You can see it in my GitHab "Portfolio" repository.
+You can see it in my GitHub "Portfolio" repository.
-- 📫 How to reach me viktormelikparsadanyan@gmail.com
-- 💞️ I’m looking to collaborate on E-commerce Website, Blog Platform, telegram bots

 <!---
 Viktor-MP/Viktor-MP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.